 Payout Determination.
-In February 2023, the Compensation Committee reviewed and confirmed the Company's performance against each of these objectives, and determined the achievement percentage against each metric within the applicable performance range.
-Following this approach, the Compensation Committee determined to award bonuses to our executive officers.
+In February 2024, the Compensation Committee reviewed and confirmed the Company's performance against each of these objectives, and determined the achievement percentage against each metric within the applicable performance range.
+Following this approach, the Compensation Committee approved (or for our Chief Executive Officer, recommended that the Board approve) payouts of 2023 annual bonuses at 83.7% of target to our NEOs pursuant to the bonus plan based on the achievement levels set forth below: